 The Protected Areas Database (PAD-US ) is the official national inventory of U.S. terrestrial and marine protected areas that are dedicated to the preservation of biological diversity and to other natural, recreation and cultural uses, and managed for these purposes through legal or other effective means.
 Lands in PAD-US are mainly owned in fee by public agencies and nonprofits.

-However, PAD also includes administrative entities.
-For purpose of a place-based assessment, these were excluded from the Last Great Places analysis.
+PAD also includes administrative entities.
+These large administrative areas were included for the purpose of assessing overall conservation outcomes in the lower 48 states, but were excluded for the the place-based Last Great Places analysis.

 • Entire National Forest administrative areas are tallied in PAD-US as “units,” even though they are typically very large, often sprawling or dispersed management assemblages.
 For example, “National Forests in North Carolina” is considered a single unit, even though this unit is comprised of four distinct National Forests ranging across the state from the coast to the mountains which total ~1.2 million acres.

-Note: America’s Last Great Places used Protected Areas Database (PAD-US) 2.0.
-Much analysis for this project was done prior to the release of PAD 2.1 in late 2020, which added 75,000 local parks and nearly 5,000 local land trust areas altogether totaling ~ 3 million acres.
-Almost all of these additional local sites would have been excluded by the 10,000 acre minimum threshold for site evaluation.
-Additionally, American Indian reservation lands were also added, but these administrative areas would also have been excluded from the analysis, as were the Forest Service and BLM administrative areas.
+Note: Last Great Places used Protected Areas Database (PAD-US) 2.0.
+Much analysis for this project was done prior to the release of PAD 2.1 in late 2020, which added 75,000 local parks and nearly 5,000 local land trust areas – mostly smaller sites.